- 1 What Is a Dedicated Development Team?

 It is an outsourced team of developers that work with a client on a long-term basis.
 This team of professionals is assembled for your specific business goals, shares a lot of similarities with your in-house teams, and, basically, becomes part of your company during your project’s implementation.

-It is a big challenge to find a reliable dedicated development team to fulfill your business vision within a strict timeline and budget.
-Usually, mid-sized businesses and enterprises hire dedicated development teams to create new products or implement technical tasks in which they themselves lack experience.
+It is a big challenge to find a dedicated development team to fulfill your business vision within a strict timeline and budget.
+Usually, mid-sized businesses and enterprises hire a dedicated software development team to create new products or implement technical tasks in which they themselves lack experience.
 We at SPD Group have been helping companies by providing them with dedicated teams for more than 16 years, and continue to gain more experience in this area.
 If you are the CTO, CEO, or Chief of Innovations of a startup or product development company, you may find this article useful, as we share our thoughts on adding remote experts to your project.
 SPD Group has successfully adjusted to the demands of the COVID-19 restrictions and continues to deliver great software solutions to clients worldwide.

 Don't have time to read?